 In this article, I have prepared all of the details that you will need while studying for the exams and even for practicing the project manager role later on.

 The influence diagram in PMP context underwent a lot of shifts over the years.
-Originally constructed in the 1970s as decision making aids, they have now become part of the PMBOK® Guide and the PMP exam system.
-Strengths of these diagrams in comparison to other visual representation aids is that they focus on relationships.
+Originally constructed in the 1970s as decision-making aids, they have now become part of the PMBOK® Guide and the PMP exam system.
+Strengths of these diagrams in comparison to other visual representation aids are that they focus on relationships.

 Some key aspects of an influence diagram include: